Call us 0333 370 4333

 Our experienced Team will assist and provide detailed guidance regarding all aspects of HMRC investigations from onset, to Tax Tribunal or potential criminal proceedings.

-Please do not hesitate to contact the team at Kangs Solicitors through any of the following who will be pleased to speak to you:
+Please do not hesitate to contact the team at KANGS using the details below:

 Hamraj Kang